-Since hard drives contain a large amount of data on it, it is important that you take good care of it and check for signs of failure before it actually fails.
+Since hard drives contain a large amount of data on them, it is important that you take good care of them and check for signs of failure before they actually fail.
 Some signs of a failing hard drive include:

 - Failure of the hard drive to mount or be recognized